 The Valley of the Temples disappeared from view sometime after the Renaissance.
 Domenico Antonio Lo Faso Pietrasanta, Duke of Serradifalco (1783-1863), re-excavated it in the early 19th century.
 In 1997, UNESCO designated it a World Heritage site, recognizing its outstanding universal value and the need for its preservation.

 Here's a quick look at the main sites in the Valley of the Temples.
 The temples are easy to find.
 All you have to do is walk through the area, and you will find them.
-If you want more detailed information about the temples and the area's history, you should buy an audio guide from the ticket office on the eastern end.
+If you want more detailed information about the temples and the area's history, you can buy an audio guide from the ticket office on the eastern end.

 One of the most significant temples in the Valley is the Temple of Concordia.
 Built in the 400s BC, it is remarkably well-preserved and is considered one of the best-preserved Doric temples in the world.
 It takes its name from a plaque found nearby.
 Whatever its original purpose, it is one of the best-preserved pieces of evidence of ancient Greece.